SPARK SPACES FREQUENTLY ASKED QUESTIONS

 Money & Payment Questions

 How are the overall costs calculated in case I win an award?
 You are responsible for shipping, insurance, etc. If you become a Finalist, there is a “hanging fee” just for those entries.
-If you win a top award (Bronze, Silver, Gold or Spark), there is a Winners Circle Services Package at extra cost.
+If you win a top award (Bronze, Silver, Gold or Spark), there is a Winners Circle Services Package Fee.
 Don’t worry–all our fees are far less than the other big competitions!

 We’ve had a change in plans— is it possible to cancel our entry and get a refund?
 Yes and No, of course!
 Yes, hurrah—refunds are available, but there is a $10 handling fee.
 No, sorry, not after 4 weeks prior to late deadline.